blog

 Double-sided polyurethane and acrylic foam tape provides a vibration-damping barrier between bonded substrates, diffusing energy that could otherwise damage parts or create annoying rattles and squeaks.
 Single-sided versions also make excellent liners for cup holders and other areas of the cabin.

-A few advantages provided by anti-vibration tape over other solutions include high conformability (even on LSE or textured surfaces), truly cost-effective and impactful NVH reduction, and the ability to compensate for thermal expansion while maintaining a strong bond.
+A few advantages provided by automotive anti-vibration tape over other solutions include high conformability (even on LSE or textured surfaces), truly cost-effective and impactful NVH reduction, and the ability to compensate for thermal expansion while maintaining a strong bond.

 • Anti-chipping